calebfergie/north-central-positronics/README.md

 You can play it [here](https://thesis.calebfergie.com/).
 If that link isn't working, try [this](https://north-central-positronics.herokuapp.com/).

-**This game is a prototype of my graduate thesis project - more details available (here)[https://blog.calebfergie.com/2019/03/12/thesis-project-update/].**
+**This game is a prototype of my graduate thesis project - more details available [here](https://blog.calebfergie.com/2019/03/12/thesis-project-update/).**

 # Development Documentation

-## App Setup & Dev Details
+## App Setup

 Created with node.js/express and automatically deployed to Heroku using the [node-js-getting-started](https://devcenter.heroku.com/articles/getting-started-with-nodejs) guide, [example app](https://github.com/heroku/node-js-getting-started), and [GitHub integration guide](https://devcenter.heroku.com/articles/github-integration).

 I also added [nodemon](https://nodemon.io/) to develop with greater ease locally.